jennerdulce/data-structures-and-algorithms/java/codechallenges/lib/src/main/java/codechallenges/graph/README.md

 - Return the size of the graph

+##### breadthFirst

+- Create a method that takes in a vertex
+- Create a list to use as a queue
+- Create a list to hold all of the verticies, will be returning this list later
+- Create a list to account for all of the verticies that have already been visited
+- Add the first vertex into the queue
+- While loop through the queue
+- Remove the vertex at index 0 from the queue
+- Check to see if this vertex hasa already been visited
+- Else Add this vertex to 'verticies' and 'visited' lists
+- Check to see if this vertex has neighbors
+  - If true, loop through each neighbor and add them to the queue
+- Return the list of verticies

+##### businessTrip

+- Set some variables
+  - Variable to keep track of weight between verticies
+  - Index
+  - Neighbors of verticies
+  - A Boolean to see if the neighbor is valid
+- Loop through the passed in array
+  - Obtain a list of the neighbors of the current index
+  - For each of the neighbors, check to see if the next index of the array is a neighbor
+  - If it is true, change the boolean statement to verify that the next index of the array is in face a neighbor and add the weight to the total
+  - If the boolean statement wasnt triggered in the previous, then the trip is not possible.. return a false statement
+- Continue on to the next item in the array and reset the boolean to false
+- Return true when finished

 ## API
 <!-- Description of each method publicly available to your Linked List -->